hoodie/hannibal/README.md

 ## Features

-- feels like actix
+- typed messages, with responses
 - each actor runs in its own task
-  - actors can be stopped or `.await`ed
-- weak and strong addresses (by actor-type)
+- async message exchange via addresses, senders and callers
-- weak and strong senders and callers (by message-type)
+- weak and strong addresses, senders and callers
-- using futures for asynchronous message handling.
-- typed messages.
-Generic messages are allowed.
+- services and brokers
+- intervals and timeouts
+- actor hierarchies with children
+- configurable channels

 ## Examples
 ### Addresses